Azure/portaldocs/portal-sdk/generated/top-telemetry-alerting.md

 The framework provides an out of the box alerting infrastructure.
 Some of these alerts you will be automatically onboarded to and others you will have to onboard manually.
 They offer a great way to constantly assess your product and ensure you are within SLAs and not regressing within real time.
-Each alert type has either configurable or fixed alerting criteria which is assessed on varying windows of time and then based on the results will the alert will be triggered or not.
+Each alert type has either configurable or fixed alerting criteria which is assessed on varying windows of time and then based on the results the alert will be triggered or not.
 Once an alert is triggered it will automatically open an IcM on the owning team.

 <a name="what-alerting-is-available"></a>